fedbiomed/fedbiomed/tests/README.md

 - stop and clean all components
 - the status exit of the script is 0 is everything ran well

-The script deal with python scripts or with notebooks, which are converted to python.
+The script deals with python scripts or with notebooks.

 ### dataset description